NEWS • 2020-09-10

 Covid-19 and the global seafood system

 An international interdisciplinary scientific team led by Johns Hopkins University investigated Covid-19-related shocks and responses in the seafood sector.
-Insights from the study, published as a preprint, show that as the pandemic shifts and possibly re-emerges in countries world-wide, there will be a continuing need for coping strategies to maintain the sector’s core functions and protect vulnerable people working in, or dependent on, the seafood sector.
+Insights from the study, show that as the pandemic shifts and possibly re-emerges in countries world-wide, there will be a continuing need for coping strategies to maintain the sector’s core functions and protect vulnerable people working in, or dependent on, the seafood sector.
 These responses will vary across regions and countries.
 A shift from short-term coping strategies to development and implementation of longer-term adaptation strategies and resilience building will be necessary to prevent future shocks and respond to ongoing stressors, such as climate change or political instability.

 Love.
 D. et al. 2020.
 Emerging COVID-19 impacts, responses, and lessons for building resilience in the seafood system.
 SocArXiv. osf.io/preprints/socarxiv/x8aew